-- Official university studies.
-It includes:
+Official university studies.
+Include:

 - Degree and 1st and 2nd cycle

 - Official master program

 - Doctorate

-- Unofficial own studies.
+Unofficial individual studies.
 Those centres that only provide this type of non-regulated study are not covered by this survey.
 Although they are included as educational level in the assumption that these own studies are taught in university centres which offer official qualifications.

-2.1.7 Type of centre
+2.1.7 TYPE OF CENTRE